War hero who bombarded Karachi port in 1971 no more | Law-Order

 - India

-Chennai, Aug 9 (PTI): Commodore Kasargod Patnashetti Gopal Rao, a 1971 war hero and recipient of the Mahavir Chakra, breathed his last here on Monday, said sources in the defence.
+(Eds: RPT after corrections in paras 1, 4) Chennai, Aug 9 (PTI): Commodore Kasargod Patnashetti Gopal Rao, a 1971 war hero and recipient of the Mahavir Chakra, breathed his last here on Sunday, said sources in the defence.

 He was 94.